LuccaHellriegel/benchmarks/README.md

 ### Result

 Memory usage depends on how many messages need to be buffered - either currently consuming or producing.

+Go is all over the place, 500-1200mb, GC?

-Setting linger.ms to 0 for Rust increased the mem usage of Rust by like 200mb.
+Setting linger.ms to 0 for Rust increased the mem usage of Rust by like 200mb, network overhead?

+Go CPU is around 88-100, Rust is around 80-85.

 #### 1 Mil - Go